-- 1. A candidate for the Diploma must have obtained a Degree from a University approved by the Senatus Academicus or possess such other qualification (for example, the qualification of Chartered Engineer) as the Senatus may recognise as satisfactory in any given case. - 2.
-The period of study for each Diploma shall be prescribed by the Faculty of Engineering and shall not be less than one academical year of full-time study or two academical years of part-time study.
+- 1. A candidate for the Diploma must have obtained a Degree from a University approved by the Senatus Academicus or possess such other qualification (for example, the qualification of Chartered Engineer) as the Senatus may recognise as satisfactory in any given case.
+Entry into the fast track route of the Advanced Diploma will only be considered for students with BEng (Honours) degrees and only then if they can show that they have taken courses (or gained experience) that provide the correct background for the courses of study. - 2.
+The period of study for each Diploma shall be prescribed by the Faculty of Engineering and shall not be less than one academical year of full-time study or two academical years of part-time study and one or two academic years of full time, or two or four years part time study for the Advanced Diploma.
 A candidate must be a matriculated student of the University during each year of study and shall pay the appropriate fee. - 3.
-The curriculum shall consist of such courses of instruction and individual work as the Faculty shall prescribe for each Diploma.
-In each year of study a candidate shall be deemed to have completed his curriculum when he has attended classes regularly and duly performed all prescribed work. - 4.
-On the completion of each candidate's curriculum his work shall be tested by such examination as may be prescribed for each Diploma.
+The curriculum shall consist of such courses of instruction and individual work as the Faculty shall prescribe for each Diploma or Advanced Diploma.
+In each year of study a candidate shall be deemed to have completed his curriculum when he has attended classes regularly and duly performed all prescribed work.

+- 4. On the completion of each candidate's curriculum his work shall be tested by such examination as may be prescribed for each Diploma or Advanced Diploma.
 A candidate may not present himself for re-examination without special permission of the examiners.
 One of the examiners shall be an External Examiner appointed by the University Court on the recommendation of the Senatus. - 5.
-If a candidate's work thus tested is reported by the examiners to the Senatus as satisfactory, he shall be entitled to receive a Diploma in the chosen subject.
-A Diploma may be awarded with distinction or with merit.

-- 6. The curriculum and syllabus of examination for the Diploma shall be constituted as follows: - (a) In all branches, the prescribed period of study is one academical year full-time. - (b) The subjects of study and examination and other arrangements for each Diploma are as follows:
+If a candidate's work thus tested is reported by the examiners to the Senatus as satisfactory, he shall be entitled to receive a Diploma or Advanced Diploma in the chosen subject.
+A Diploma or Advanced Diploma may be awarded with distinction or with merit. - 6.
+The curriculum and syllabus of examination for the Diploma or Advanced Diploma shall be constituted as follows: - (a) In all branches, the prescribed period of study is one academical year full-time for Diplomas and one or two academic years for Advanced Diplomas. - (b) The subjects of study and examination and other arrangements for each Diploma or Advanced Diploma are as follows: